 The Verdict

-My Kyoto roommate was wrong.
+That "half day" advice is wrong.
 You can't do Nara in half a day.
 You can see Todai-ji and pet some deer in half a day, sure.
 But that's like saying you can "do" Paris by visiting the Eiffel Tower and eating a croissant.

 Nara deserves three days minimum.
 It deserves early mornings before the day-trippers arrive and late afternoons when the shrines empty and the deer settle into the grass for the evening.

-I'm not sure what to call it.
-Presence, maybe.
+Call it presence.
 The quality of being somewhere that has existed for so long that it teaches you, through sheer duration, to slow down.

 The deer will be there.
 They've been waiting for 1,200 years.
 They can wait a little longer.